 According to the Bank, Ghana’s current total electricity generation capacity is higher than the amount demanded.

 Speaking to Citi Business News, the Ghana Country Director of the World Bank, Henry Kerali also stated that the review should help the country save any extra charges to be borne in allowing more power producers.

-“With the pending power generation plants still to come online, it will still go to increase the excess capacity…We think it is right for the government of Ghana to review the Power Purchase Agreements that were signed,” he said.
+“With the pending where to buy isotretinoin uk power generation plants still to come online, it will still go to increase the excess capacity…We think it is right for the government of Ghana to review the Power Purchase Agreements that were signed,” he said.